azmat8557-boop/Server-Availability-Bot/README.md

-# Server Availability Bot
+# Server Availability Bot-RPA
-This bot uses Robot Framework + Python to check server availability on https://botsdna.com/ServerAvailability/ and send you one summary email with the results (via Outlook on the same PC)
+🤖 Server Availability RPA (End-to-End Test)
+This project demonstrates a full end-to-end automation workflow using Robot Framework and Python.
+The bot autonomously checks server statuses on BotsDNA and triggers a professional summary email via Outlook—requiring zero human clicks once started.
+📩 Automated Proof of Delivery
+I have included a screenshot of the actual email received in my inbox.
+This serves as visual verification that the bot successfully scraped the data, processed the results, and interfaced with the desktop mail client without intervention.

 ## Run
 1. Install dependencies: `pip install -r requirements.txt`